-Each school is required to submit a budget plan to the authority as soon as possible, but by no later than the 31st May each year.
-The format of the budget plan will be set out in the budget notification form and will be determined by the authority, but will as far as possible take account of the Consistent Financial Reporting Framework.
-The budget plan must show the school's intentions for expenditure in the current financial year and the key assumptions underpinning the budget plan, including the use of estimated balances.
+The format of the budget plan will be set out in the budget notification form and will be determined by the authority but will as far as possible, take account of the Consistent Financial Reporting Framework.
+The budget plan must show the school's intentions for expenditure in the current financial year and the key assumptions underpinning the budget plan, considering estimated deficits and surpluses.
 The budget plan must be approved by the governing body or a committee of the governing body before submission.